-The full extent to which COVID-19 impacts our business both in the short-term and long-term will depend on the severity, location and duration of the spread of COVID-19, and rate, pace, and effectiveness of the actions undertaken by local and world governments and health officials to contain the virus or treat its effects, and the rate, pace and effectiveness of the actions undertaken by the leadership and employees of our Company, as well as those of our suppliers, customers and other business partners, to return businesses to pre-pandemic levels.
+The full extent to which COVID-19 impacts our business both in the short-term and long-term will depend on the severity, location and duration of the spread of COVID-19 as well as new outbreaks of COVID-19 which could result as some communities begin to reopen.
+The extent of the impact will further depend on, among other things, the rate, pace, and effectiveness of the actions undertaken by local and world governments and health officials to contain the virus or treat its effects, the nature of government public health guidelines and the public's adherence to those guidelines, the impact of government economic relief on the US economy, unemployment levels, the success of businesses reopening, the timing for proven treatments and vaccines for COVID-19, consumer confidence and the rate, pace and effectiveness of the actions undertaken by the leadership and employees of our Company, as well as those of our suppliers, customers and other business partners, to return businesses to pre-pandemic levels.